Seven reasons why fishing is good for you

 2. Fishing increases your vitamin D intake

-Even when skies are grey, being outside means your body can top up on critical Vitamin D reserves.
+Even when skies are grey, being outside means your body can top up on critical Vitamin D reserves, providing that your skin is exposed of course.
 Vitamin D helps regulate the amount of calcium and phosphate in your body, keeping your bones and teeth healthy.
 It boosts your immune system and has been linked to fighting depression.

 3. Fishing improves your concentration